 We hiked from Sunset Point down into the canyon and back up through the Queen’s Garden ending at Sunrise Point.

 The Queen herself:

-The trails are moderate the only real tricky part is the ascent and descent – going up is harder!
+The trails are moderate the only really tricky part is the ascent and descent – going up is harder!
 Little did I know in the photo below that I still had more uphill to complete!

 We also hiked the Rim Trail between Sunset Point and Bryce Point in order to see some of the ancient Bristlecone Pine trees.
 Mr. Misadventures took an amazing shot of one in the Northern Sierras and I’ve always wanted to see one for myself.
 These ancient beings grow in high altitude in harsh conditions and are thousands of years old.

 There is a little grove along the trail, but the conditions were pretty icy so I did more looking down to watch my footing than I did up to see the trees.
 The hubby has a couple of more photos of the Bristlecone on his site, one in black and white and a lovely specimen on the edge of the canyon.